Ask A Librarian

 - In-person: Disability Access Services is located in Room 131 of the Millennium Student Center on the campus of the University of Missouri-St. Louis. (map)

 - By mail: Disability Access Services; 131 Millennium Student Center; One University Blvd.; St. Louis, MO 63121

 Retrieving Materials and PhotocopyingRequests can be made three different ways:

 - In person: Bring a list of items (these cannot be for personal use - they must be for a current class project) to be pulled or photocopied to the Circulation Desk.

 - By telephone: Thomas Jefferson Library (314) 516-5057

 - Via e-mail: firstname.lastname@example.org

 Call numbers must be provided for all items.
-If you need help determining call numbers, contact the Reference Department by e-mail with the Research Consultation Form, telephone 314-516-5060, or in person at the reference desk.
+If you need help determining call numbers, contact the Reference Department by e-mail with the Research Consultation Form, telephone 314-516-5060, or in person at the service desk.

 Requests will be filled within one business day.
 Circulation personnel will retrieve materials and assist with photocopying as staffing allows.
 We can retrieve or copy up to 4 items at the time of the request; all others will be completed within one business day.
 All telephone requests and lengthy lists will be completed during weekday operating hours.

 The only costs incurred are the standard self-service photocopying rates of ten cents per sheet.
 Please bring sufficient money to make the amount of copies requested.
 Insufficient funds will result in an incomplete request.
 Materials will be held and must be picked up at the circulation desk.